NEVADA NEWS RELEASEBACK

 FOR IMMEDIATE RELEASE

-Southwest Gas provides natural gas service to nearly 1.9 million customers in Arizona, California and Nevada.
+Southwest Gas provides natural gas service nearly 1.9 million customers in parts of Arizona, California and Nevada.

 # # # #